HirutAssefa/Manual-testing-project1/Readme.md

 1. Clone this repository.
 2. Access the registration form by opening the `index.html` file in a web browser.
-3. Perform the manual tests based on the test scenarios and cases provided in the [Test Cases](/testcases.md) document.
+3. Perform the manual tests.
 4. Record your test results in the traceability matrix and bug report documents.

 ### Issue Reporting Instructions

 - Ensure compliance with bug reporting rules.
 - **Title Format:** Device - Area - Description of the issue
-  - Example: Windows 10 - Homepage - An error page opens after clicking on the About Us link in the footer
+  - Example: `[Windows 10][Homepage]` - An error page opens after clicking on the About Us link in the footer
-  - Example: macOS Monterey 12.6.3 - Cart - Coupon code rejected for selected item
+  - Example: `[macOS Monterey 12.6.3][Cart]` - Coupon code rejected for selected item

 ### Test Case Instructions